 Can I Sue the Department of Homeland Security (DHS)?

 Taking on the federal government is always a challenge.
 The cases are complicated, and the government's lawyers have tons of resources.
-If you are thinking about suing the government, you should strongly consider getting legal advice from an experienced attorney who can help you better understand your rights, explain your options, and represent you in court.
+If you are thinking about suing the government, consider getting legal advice from an experienced attorney.
+They can help you better understand your rights, explain your options, and represent you in court.

 What Is the Department of Homeland Security?

-DHS is one of only 15 cabinet-level departments of the federal government: it is responsible for public security.
-With more than 240,000 employees, it is the third largest federal department (after the Departments of Defense and Veterans' Affairs).
-It was formed in 2003 after the 9/11 attacks; its mission involves anti-terrorism, border security, cyber security, customs and immigration, and disaster prevention and management.
+DHS is one of only 15 cabinet-level departments of the federal government.
+It handles public security.
+With more than 240,000 employees, it is the third largest federal department (after the Departments of Defense and Veterans Affairs).
+It began in 2003 after the 9/11 attacks.
+Its mission involves anti-terrorism, border security, cybersecurity, customs and immigration, law enforcement, and disaster prevention and management.

-DHS is headed by the Secretary of Homeland Security.
-Within DHS, there are a number of federal agencies.
+The Secretary of Homeland Security manages DHS.
+Within DHS, there are several federal agencies.
 The following list includes the most notable and a brief explanation of duties:

-- Immigration and Customs Enforcement (ICE): detention and removal of non-citizens
+• Immigration and Customs Enforcement (ICE): detention and removal of non-citizen migrants

-- U.S. Customs and Border Protection (CBP): immigration and customs inspections and border patrol
+• U.S. Customs and Border Protection (CBP): immigration officers and customs inspections and border patrol

 What Legal Claims Might You Bring Against DHS or its Agents?

 People have bad encounters with DHS all the time.
 Some of those encounters might give rise to legal claims.
-What those claims might be depends on what DHS or its agents may have done and the relief you are seeking.
+Those claims depend on what DHS or its agents have done and the relief you seek.

 Federal Tort Claims Act

-Your first claim may lie under the Federal Tort Claims Act (FTCA).
+Your first claim may lie under the Federal Tort Claims Act (FTCA), 28 U.S.C. § 1346.
 The FTCA is a federal law that lets people sue the United States for the wrongful conduct of government employees that causes personal injury or property damage.
-If you wanted to sue the government for, say, negligence, you would sue under the FTCA.
+If you wanted to sue the government for negligence, you would sue under the FTCA in U.S. district court.

-You have to follow specific procedures under FTCA or you won't be able to file a lawsuit.
-You first must file a written claim with DHS within two years of when your claim arises or else you are barred.
-Your claim needs to be complete and must include an amount for the damages you are seeking.
+You have to follow specific procedures under FTCA, or you won't be able to file a lawsuit.
+You must first file a written claim with DHS within two years of your claim arising, or else you will get barred.
+Your claim must be complete and include an amount for the damages you seek.

-DHS then has six months to investigate your claim and possibly reach a settlement with you.
-If you don't hear from DHS or are unable to settle with them within six months, then you may bring a lawsuit in federal district court.
+DHS then has six months to investigate your claim and possibly reach a settlement with you under the Administrative Procedure Act.
+If you don't hear from DHS or can't settle within six months, you may bring a lawsuit as a plaintiff in federal district court.

 There are limits on an FTCA claim.
 You present the case to a federal judge; you do not get a jury.
 The only damages the judge can award are compensatory damages (damages to compensate you for your actual losses).
 You cannot recover punitive damages (damages intended to punish the wrongdoer for outrageous conduct) or attorneys' fees.
-An experienced personal injury attorney would be able to provide you with legal advice about your claim and help you understand your rights.
+An experienced personal injury attorney can advise you about your claim and help you understand your rights.

-The second type of claim you may be able to bring is a Bivens claim (which is named after the case of that name).
+The second type of claim you may be able to bring is a Bivens claim.
 The Supreme Court has ruled in three situations the Constitution itself lets you bring a lawsuit:

-Courts don't like recognizing new claims against federal officials, but a good civil rights attorney may be able to persuade a judge that your particular case should be added to this list.
+Courts don't like recognizing new claims against federal officials, but a good civil rights attorney may persuade a judge that your case should get added to this list.

-Unlike an FTCA claim, which is brought against the United States government itself, a Bivens claim is brought against the employees of the government who harmed you.
-You also do not have to file a written claim with DHS before you can bring a Bivens claim in federal court.
+Unlike an FTCA claim, which is against the United States government, a Bivens claim is against the government employees who harmed you.
+If you don't know who they are, you may be able to get their information through a Freedom of Information Act request (known as a "FOIA request").
+You do not have to file a written claim with DHS before bringing a Bivens claim in federal court.

-The major obstacle — and it is certainly a major obstacle — is the powerful defense that government employees can raise to a Bivens claim: qualified immunity.
-Generally speaking, government employees cannot be held liable for misconduct unless you can show that there was clear case holding the very same conduct unconstitutional.
+The major obstacle — and it's certainly major — is the powerful defense government employees can raise to a Bivens claim: qualified immunity.
+Generally, government employees aren't liable for misconduct unless you can show that there was a clear case holding the same conduct unconstitutional.

-Put simply, you have to show that someone else did virtually the same bad thing in the same way before and it was held to be illegal.
-This is really hard to do.
-So if you find yourself wanting to bring a Bivens claim, you may want to consider consulting an experienced civil rights attorney.
+You have to show that someone else did virtually the same bad thing in the same way before, and a court found it illegal.
+This is hard to do.
+If you want to bring a Bivens claim, consider consulting an experienced civil rights attorney.

 Writ of Mandamus